Criminal Justice Basic Abilities Testing Services (CJBAT)

-BPTC provides the Criminal Justice Basic Abilities Test (CJ-BAT) for Corrections and for applicants to state law enforcement agencies (GFC, DOT, etc.).
+The Brevard Police Testing Center (BPTC) provides the Criminal Justice Basic Abilities Test (CJBAT) for Corrections, law enforcement academy applicants and for applicants to state law enforcement agencies (GFC, DOT, etc.).
 BPTC administers these tests and reports scores to the Florida Department of Law Enforcement.
-For information on the BAT test you may visit the FDLE website or obtain a study guide directly from the test vendor, Morris and McDaniel, Inc.

 The fee is $75 payable by money order only to the Brevard Police Testing Center.
+The test fee is not included in the screening fee for Law Enforcement Academy applicants, which is $500.
 Fees are nonrefundable.

-The test is given at the Eastern Florida State College Melbourne campus Criminal Justice Center, Building 8.
-Wait in the lobby until called.
+The test is given at the Eastern Florida State College Melbourne Campus Public Safety Institute, Building 8.

 The scores from tests given June of 2008 and forward will be good for four (4) years.